mjl-/mox/website/features/index.md

 PKIX/WebPKI TLS certificates.
 Manually preventing your email infrastructure from automatic periodic expiration is cumbersome, but [an option](../config/#cfg-mox-conf-Listeners-x-TLS-KeyCerts).
 With ACME, TLS certificates are retrieved and refreshed automatically.
+The tls-alpn-01 and http-01 ACME challenge types are implemented, dns-01 not yet.

 The quickstart sets mox up with ACME using Let's Encrypt.
 Other ACME providers can be [defined](../config/#cfg-mox-conf-ACME-x) and